EiichiroIto/mpconsole-esp8266/README.md

 - supports ESP-WROOM-02 module.

 PS/2 input:
-- only Clock and Data pin required.
+- only Clock and Data pin used.
 - does not supports Computer to Keyboard communication.

 LCD output: